ismaelyws/themely/README.md

 ## Installation Instructions

-Login to your Server as root and run the following commands:
+Login to your server as root and run the following commands:

 `wget -N http://172.105.27.117/install.sh`

 `chmod 755 install.sh`

 `./install.sh`